 2. Schedule some screen-time free-for-alls.

 Our kids do best when screen time isn’t a part of our regular routine.
 After breaking our two-year screen hiatus, we soon fell into a habit of daily tablet use.
 Once we were able to break the habit of daily watching, things got much easier.
 Our kids stopped asking for their tablets because they were too busy drawing, pretending, making up games, and playing outside.
 At 6 and 4, they are still young, so this will certainly change as they move into the pre-teen years and beyond, but for now, I’m happy their priorities lie outside of passive entertainment and screen-facilitated interactions.
-I know a few families who live screen-free lives with their young kids most of the time, but reserve one day a week as a screen-time free-for all when the kids can watch as much as they want.
+I know some families who live screen-free lives with their young kids most of the time, but reserve one day (or just one afternoon) a week as a screen-time free-for all when the kids can watch as much as they want.
 This provides a much-needed “down day” for everyone, lets adults catch up on some not so kid-friendly activities, and lets the kids ease into some media exposure to de-mystify it without having it take over their daily lives.

 3. Provide generous limits.